 Most Improved Runner Award – One girl and one boy will be selected for this varsity award.
 The coaches will determine the award winners based on season statistics.
 This usually includes the greatest drop of time over the course of the season from the previous season, therefore, freshman or anyone that did not compete for GHS the previous year are not eligible.
 In addition, consistent improvement, development of technique, understanding of the sport, and growth of character and leadership will be expected.

-Warm-ups – Everyone will receive (on loan) a warm-up jacket and pants.
+Warm-ups – Everyone will receive a warm-up jacket.
 These are in very good condition and need to remain that way.
 It is expected that all issued equipment is returned at the end of the season in the same condition (normal wear is expected to happen) as it was issued.
-In a specific race, everyone must be dressed in the same uniform.
+Please wash in cold water and let it hang to dry.

 The new uniforms with normal wear and care should last all 4 years if necessary.
 The coaches and some athletes were involved in the design process.
 We hope you like the results and wear them with pride.

 Replacement/purchase cost on the garments is as follows: